 Sugarleaf Bakery & Cafe in Branson – A year-round favorite, Sugarleaf takes advantage of the holidays to focus on their mouth-watering small batch, from-scratch designer treats ranging from incredible homemade peppermint marshmallows to whimsical cookies in the shape of mittens and stocking caps to 8-inch tall Christmas trees and exquisite snowflakes.
 An added bonus for pet lovers, Sugarleaf's patio is dog-friendly.

 Sugar and Spice Laura's Delight in Montgomery City - Go to town on seasonal cookies from this delightful bakery, featuring 25 different types of cookies available individually or in trays.
 Many of their recipes feature a German heritage, including anise-flavored springerle cookies with imprinted designs.
 Other favorites include fruit cake and old-fashioned date bars rolled in sugar as well as traditional decorated sugar cookies in holiday designs.

-Nathaniel Reid Bakery in Kirkwood - At only three years old, they've maintained a five-star rating on both TripAdvisor and Yelp – and with good reason.
+Nathaniel Reid Bakery in Kirkwood - At only four years old, they've maintained a five-star rating on both TripAdvisor and Yelp – and with good reason.
 Award-winning pastry chef Nathaniel Reid makes sure every item on the menu is exquisitely executed.
-Imagine the reaction you'll get when you set fresh Stollen or rich yule log in front of your guests.
+Imagine the reaction you'll get when you set fresh Stollen or a rich yule log in front of your guests.
 This year, the bakery is featuring the Arabella yule log: chocolate cake with a Speculoos crumble, dark chocolate mousse and a salted chocolate cremeux.
 Or opt for their bread pudding: a vanilla-chocolate chip creation made with chocolate croissants with a side of caramel sauce.
 Jams, chocolates, meringues and macarons – all filled with handmade deliciousness – are always a welcome gift.

 Between Nov.
 1 and Jan.
 15, approximately 29 holidays are observed by seven of the world's major religions.
 You may not know all the traditions – but it's 29 great reasons to enjoy a sweet Missouri treat.
 Enjoy all the holidays – and Merry Christmas!